-Ms. Cook is President of the Denver Public Library Friends Foundation, a member of the Latino Community Foundation of Colorado’s Board of Directors, a member of the National Civic League’s All-America City First Inaugural 2015 National Advisory Committee, and member of the Metropolitan State University of Denver President’s Community Cabinet.
+Ms. Cook is Immediate Past President of the Denver Public Library Friends Foundation, a member of the Latino Community Foundation of Colorado’s Board of Directors, and a member of the National Civic League’s All-America City First Inaugural 2015 National Advisory Committee..

 She is a Past President of the Washington, D.C.-based International Women's Forum, an organization of more than 5,000 women leaders in 33 countries throughout Africa, Asia, the Caribbean, Europe, Latin America, the Middle East, and North America.
 She is a past director of the IWF Leadership Foundation, whose Leadership Fellows Program educates and empowers the next generation of women leaders worldwide.
 Ms. Cook is a past president of the Women's Forum of Colorado.
 She was named a 2006 Woman of Distinction by the Girl Scouts of Colorado, was recognized as a “Who’s Who Among Women in Business” by the Denver Business Journal, and has received other honors for her work in women’s leadership.